CSSS/wall_e/documentation/Working_on_Bot/README.md

 ### Without the Database

 #### Step 1.
 Re-creating the docker base image
-You will need to recreate the base docker image if you
+You will need to recreate the base docker image if you made changes to any of the following files
+ * CI/server_scripts/build_wall_e/python-base-requirements.txt
+ * CI/server_scripts/build_wall_e/Dockerfile.python_base
- * made changes to the wall_e/src/requirements.txt file or
+ * wall_e/src/requirements.txt
- * made changes to the wall_e/src/docker-requirements.txt file or
- * made changes to the CI/server_scripts/Dockerfile.base file
+ * CI/server_scripts/build_wall_e/Dockerfile.wall_e_base

 Commands To Run